tsibley/Dist-Zilla-App-Command-update/README.md

 # DESCRIPTION

-This command is simply a nice alias for the following:
+This command is approximated by

     $ dzil build --no-tgz
-    $ dzil clean
+    $ rm -rf Your-Package-x.yz/

+but it builds inside a temporary directory.
+If you've ever used `dzil build && dzil clean` to update generated files, now you can use `dzil update`.
 That's all!

 # AUTHOR